 Best to: Come hungry.
 Wander the stalls and eat your way across cultures thanks to the vibrant variety of food stalls.

 Don’t forget: To bring towels and a bathing suit in case someone decides to hit the splash park.
 Though they do have a full body dryer…

 Find out more: granvilleisland.com

-Why here: There’s so much go-go-go on family holidays, it often pays to step away from all the attractions and straight chill.
-Look to this urban oasis to calm down overhyped ankle biters.
+Why here: There’s so much go-go-go on family holidays, it often pays to step away from all the activities and straight chill.
+Look to Stanley Park to calm down overhyped ankle biters.
+But there’s still plenty of low key activities to do at Stanley Park.
 There are beaches to comb, towering trees to hide behind and playgrounds to explore.
 In summertime, Second Beach Pool (outdoor and heated) is in full swing with waterslides and a sloped entry for wee ones.

 Make it better: Don’t drive through and pay for parking.
 Rent bikes and pedal your way through this city gem.

 Don’t forget: To bring a towel at the very least.
 Some members of your squad might get too close to the water’s edge or want to zoom through the splash pad.